Following the footsteps of many successful superhero-themed fighting games of the past,

 positives.
 Most special move "effects" in Injustice 2 are done

-For example, Braniac's tentacle arms are expertly animated and definitely look "next-gen" for a fighting game (too bad Braniac himself moves like a old man mixed with a gorilla, but we'll get to that later).
-Other projectiles have impressive lighting effects, even though some appear very small onscreen and are hard-to-see.
-While most basic throws have good animations and ouch factor, in typical Mortal Kombat-style fashion, many
+For example, Braniac's tentacle arms are expertly animated and definitely look "next-gen" for a fighting game (too bad Braniac himself moves like a old man mixed with an orangutan, but we'll get to that later).
+Other projectiles have impressive lighting effects, even though many appear very small onscreen and are hard-to-see.
+While most throw-attacks have decent animations and ouch factor, in typical Mortal Kombat-style fashion, many